dnitsch/reststrategy/README.md

 `docker run --name=oauth-mock --detach -p 8080:8080 dnitsch/reststrategy-oauth-mock:latest`

 if you are running in Minikube and testing from the outside

-See test/test.yaml for an integration style test locally
+See test/*-test.yaml for an integration style test locally.

-For OAuth2 Server mocking - you can use/run this [OAuth2 mock server](https://github.com/axa-group/oauth2-mock-server#readme) locally.

 ## Notes